rokon12/knowledge-base-chat/README.md

 - Java 21 or higher
 - Maven 3.6 or higher
+- One of the following:
   - OpenAI API key (or use "demo" for testing)
+  - Ollama running locally (default: http://localhost:11434)

 ## Installation